Algebra 2A/B Syllabus

 My job is to help you reach your potential.
 Your success in this class is vitally important to me.
-I am often available for extra assistance before each school day (, after each school day until or later by appointment, and at home, via phone.
-Students are encouraged to call me at home (982-2949, BEFORE ) for extra help with their homework.
-Further assistance is available from peer tutors in the study hall , via the internet at the website listed on the front of your textbook and on www.khanacademy.org or www.youtube.com especially Fort Bend videos on http://www.youtube.com.
+I am often available for extra assistance before each school day (7:45 AM, after each school day until 3:30 PM or later by appointment, and at home, via phone.
+Students are encouraged to call me at home (982-2949, BEFORE 8 pm) for extra help with their homework.
+Further assistance is available from on www.khanacademy.org or www.youtube.com especially Fort Bend videos on http://www.youtube.com.
 After school tutoring is available to all free of charge from 3:30-4:30 PM M-TH.There is also FREE homework assistance through Rose Hulman Institute at 1-877-ASK-ROSE (toll free) every Sunday – Thursday evenings, 7-10 PM, excluding any Rose Hulman breaks.